canada-ca/cloud-guardrails-O365/EN/08_Validate-Settings.md

 ## Objective

-Validate the security configuration and settings and apply recommendations to improve security posture.
+Use built-in tools to validate the security configuration and settings for O365 and apply recommendations as appropriate to improve security posture.

 ## Key Considerations